The function markermap draws a heatmap of a

 on top to the last row at the bottom.
 Note that this

-differ from the behaviour or heatmap
+differ from the behaviour or heatmap, but

 seemed to be a more sensible choice when vizualizing a